 Performance is an integral element of all our degree programmes.
 We have over a hundred experienced professional instrumental and vocal tutors, many of whom are leading classical, folk, jazz and popular musicians (including members of the internationally-acclaimed Royal Northern Sinfonia).
 Students also benefit from our weekly professional concert series and public student performances in the King’s Hall.

-You will also join a large and vibrant community of musicians, scholars and practitioners and, if you are interested in performance, you wil, be able to perform in an array of staff- and student-led ensembles, ranging from the University Symphony Orchestra and New Vocal Ensemble through to chamber groups, pop and rock bands, salsa bands and period instrument ensembles.
+You will join a vibrant community of musicians, scholars and practitioners and, if you are interested in performance, you will be able to perform in an array of staff- and student-led ensembles, ranging from the University Symphony Orchestra and New Vocal Ensemble through to chamber groups, pop and rock bands, salsa bands and period instrument ensembles.

 Teaching and learning